 Right to Go Out-of-Network When Your Health Plan Does Not Have An In-Network Provider:

-- You may get a referral or authorization to an out-of-network provider when your health plan does not have an in-network provider with the appropriate training and experience to meet your particular health care needs.
-This will be at no additional cost beyond what would you pay to see an in-network provider.
+- You may get a referral or authorization to an out-of-network provider when your health plan does not have an in-network provider with the appropriate training and experience to meet your health care needs.
+This will be at no additional cost beyond what you would pay to see an in-network provider.

 Choice of Primary Care Doctor: